- Supports Article 5 optional and staged exclusions, Article 6 less-stringent building categories, and the social-housing caveat.

 Cited legal and guidance references.

-Article 6 requires each Member State to ensure that at least 3% of the total floor area of heated or cooled buildings owned by public bodies is renovated each year so that those buildings are transformed into at least nearly zero-energy buildings or zero-emission buildings.
+Under the standard Article 6 route, each Member State must ensure that at least 3% of the total floor area of heated or cooled buildings owned by is renovated each year so that those buildings are transformed into at least nearly zero-energy buildings or zero-emission buildings.
+A Member State may instead use the alternative approach in Article 6(6) if it delivers at least equivalent annual energy savings.

 The 3% calculation is not a generic estate target.
-It is calculated on buildings over 250 m2 that are owned by public bodies and were not nearly zero-energy buildings on 1 January 2024.
+It is calculated on buildings over 250 m2 that are owned by and were not nearly zero-energy buildings on 1 January 2024.
 Public bodies that occupy, but do not own, a building must negotiate with the owner at trigger points such as rental renewal, change of use, or significant repair or maintenance work.

-Turn public-body consumption, building inventory, renovation, exclusion, and NECP reporting records into one reviewable EED evidence workflow.
+Turn public-body consumption, building inventory, renovation, procurement, exclusion, and NECP reporting records into one reviewable EED evidence workflow.

 Several Article 5 and Article 6 caveats affect how public-sector obligations are documented.
 They should be recorded as caveats, not silently mixed into headline compliance numbers.